maxbre/rhfun/README.md

 <span style="color: red;">**h**</span>andy
 <span style="color: red;">**fun**</span>ctions.

-The reboot of an old (hawful) package of mine with some improvements (hopefully!).
+The reboot of an old (hawful) package of mine, with some improvements (hopefully!).

 The objective is to make each function “do one thing well” (possibly!).